HL7/fhir-exchange-routing-ig/input/pages/index.md

 - the originator directs the exchange to the destination's public FHIR service base URL, for example as retrieved from an endpoint directory
 - but the destination has an arrangement where an intermediary accepts the request on the destination's behalf and then routes it--directly or through another intermediary--to the destination's system.

-The guide aims to support all RESTful FHIR interaction types (GET, POST, etc.) within this set of participants.
+The guide aims to support all RESTful FHIR interaction types (GET, POST, etc.) within this set of scenarios.

 - the originator directs its exchange to the intended destination's public FHIR service address
 - the originator is unaware that an intermediary will play a role in routing the request

 This implementation guide is intended be used in the United States.

+<p></p>

 **Out of scope of this version of the guide**